February 1, 2017 Advisory Committee on Financial Accountability and Efficiency for the Judicial Branch Meeting

 - Mr. Michael M. Roddy, Court Executive Officer, Superior Court of California, County of San Diego

-- Ms. Pam Reynolds, Lead Staff, Principal Manager, Judicial Council and Trial Court Leadership, Judicial Council of California
+- Ms. Amber Barnett, Lead Staff, Principal Manager, Judicial Council and Trial Court Leadership, Judicial Council of California

 Created in June 2010 by former Chief Justice Ronald M. George, the purpose of the A&E Committee is to promote transparency, accountability, efficiency, and understanding of the Judicial Council of California (JCC) and the judicial branch.